 ProPublica zeroes in on Fair Districts Mass

 What caught ProPublica’s attention?
 Fair Districts Mass, which bills itself as a nonpartisan advocacy group, argues that its two plans for eastern Massachusetts congressional districts would benefit African American and Latino voters.
-One of those proposals would join Lynn, currently in the 6th Congressional District represented by US Rep. John Tierney
+One of those proposals would join Lynn, currently in the 6th Congressional District represented by US Rep. John Tierney, with Roxbury.

 The Pro Publica report noted that Tierney would be “effectively drawn out of a seat” under the Fair Districts Mass plan, but the state lawmakers charged with the redistricting process may have other ideas.
 Some think the victim is shaping up to be William Keating or Stephen Lynch.